wkarasz/BuffaloIoT/instructions/polling.md

 ## Acquiring Sensor Data

-For this workshop, we're specifically polling for data from **/param_sensortag_poll.html**.
+For this workshop, data is pulled from **/param_sensortag_poll.html**.
 The page source will look something like below:
 ```html
 <html>
 <body>